 Mike believes that psychology is a joint effort between a person and their therapist.
-Psychology is not about labelling; it is about helping people understand their own strengths and resilience.
+Psychology is not about labelling; it is about helping people understand their strengths and resilience.
 Respect for the client’s personal and cultural knowledge is at the centre of the caring relationship.
-From that respect change and improvement grows.
+From that respect, change and improvement grow.
 Many mental health challenges have social and historical roots.
-With practice clients can learn to move beyond the past towards a healthier life.
+With practice, clients can learn to move beyond the past toward a healthier life.

 The first appointment is about you and your counsellor getting to know each other so that you feel comfortable working with them.
 We will go over the information you provided during our intake phone call, or questionnaire, and you will have a chance to ask any questions you may have.
 In the first session we will talk about your goals for counselling and/or assessment.
 Usually, by the end of the appointment we will agree on a plan as to what our future work together will look like.

 Various services are available for children, teenagers, and adults.